seishuku/TeensyCNC/README.md

 LED Enable | Teensy +3.3v
 Ground | Teensy Ground (may be grounded via USB B connector)

-Note:
+<b>Note:</b>
 Power button is currently unused and unconnected.
+Future use?

 For USB connection, I used a chopped off USB MicroB cable and soldered the wires to the pins on the bottom of the board.